COVID-19 Ready-To-Eat Meals for the Needy

 During this COVID-19, there are elderly who are feeling more isolated than ever, the low-income who are struggling even more than usual to make ends meet with all non-essential services being put to a halt and the homeless who face difficulties finding a resting place.
 Your help is needed to fill their stomach.
 Please feed those who are unable to cook for themselves and do not have the means to afford a freezer.
 BENEFICIARY PROFILE: 1.
 Low Income staying in Rental Units 2.
 Elderly 3.
 Non-Ambulant/ Long Term Care 4.
 Zero or Minimum Family Support 5.
 Homeless / Rough Sleeping FFFA will deliver Ready-To-Eat meal pouches which can be easily warmed up in the microwave or blanched in hot water to help last them through the difficult circuit breaker period.
 Flameless heaters will also be provided to those rough sleepers in need of a warm meal.
 Meal pouches menu is as follows: Garlic Fried Rice (V) Basmati Rice with Lentils (V) Vegetarian Briyani (V) Rice Porridge (V) Lemak Lodeh (V) Mushroom and Potatoes Stroganoff (V) Sambal Sotong Chicken Porridge Hainanese Chicken Rice Apricot and Blueberry Dessert Bars Charity donations are fluctuating but FFFA wishes to double up their efforts because there are more people who are in need of help right now.
 Your contribution is crucial to help them to continue serving.
 Kindly donate now.

-No child should go hungry.
-In many of our rental blocks, families with 1 to 6 kids or more, are surviving on monthly household incomes of between $800 to $1,800.
-Many are single parents, whilst others are awaiting the release of their imprisoned spouses.
-With these sorts of demographics at hand, FREE FOOD FOR ALL is gearing up to launch a monthly breakfast for kids program in rental blocks in Singapore.
-We are calling out for your kind donations since many families are facing tougher times.
+Firsts are important and essential moments.
+First year of school, first time travelling, first time bungee jumping.
+But we forget that our first meal of the day is the most important moment to start everyday anew.
+You can give a world of firsts to a vulnerable child by supporting our Kids Luv It Breakfast Pack!
+Families with 1 to 6 children or more, are surviving on monthly household incomes of between $800 to $1,800.
+Many are single parent, whilst others are awaiting the release of their imprisoned spouses.
+With these kind of demographics at hand, FREE FOOD FOR ALL launched the monthly breakfast for kids programme in rental blocks in Singapore.
 Adequate and regular nutrition is key for the children's healthy growth and development.
 We hope that these kids can be of healthier minds and bodies to study better, and help break the yoke of poverty for their families in the future.
-The breakfast pack for kids will comprise wholegrain cereal, UHT milk, and dried fruits amongst others.
-The recipients will be children between the ages of 4-12 years of age, in families with a combined household income of less than $1500 per month.
-For JUST $1.00 a day per child with a minimum of 2 children per household, you can be part of our continued efforts to provide healthy, nutritious breakfasts to less privileged children.
-Our target is to raise $360,000 within the next 12 months.
-The breakdown is as below : Milk, Cereal, and Energy Bars $60 x 500 households x 12 months = $ 360,000 Thank you so much for supporting our cause to help the next generation!
+Not only are we feeding them, but we are giving nutritious food that they deserve for them to live life as they deserve!
+The breakfast pack for kids will comprise of Ready to Eat Meals such as chicken porridge, garlic fried rice, bubur pulut hitam and many more nutritious and delicious meals suitable for daily breakfasts for children to acquire their daily intake of nutritous meals for them to be able to function well in school and develop holistically.
+The recipients will be children between the ages of 4-12 years of age, in families with combined household income of less than $1500 per month.
+For JUST $1.00 a day per child with minimum 2 children per household, you can be part of our continued efforts to provide healthy, nutritious breakfasts to less privileged children.
+Our target is to raise $360,000 within the next 12 months to feed 500 households at $60 per month per household.
+Thank you so much for supporting our cause to help our next generation!

 Be a Singapore Red Cross Champion